OpenDSA/OpenDSA/RST/en/Glossary.rst

       each of which is a tree, and whose roots :math:`R_1, R_2, ..., R_n`,
       respectively, are children of :math:`R`.

+   truth table
+      In symbolic logic, a table that contains as rows all possible combinations of the boolean variables, with a column that shows the outcome (true or false) for the expression when given that row's truth assignment for the boolean variables.

    tuple
       In set notation, another term for a :term:`sequence`.